aekondratiev/helm-charts/charts/zabbix-server/README.md

 Change the values according to the environment in the file ``$HOME/zabbix_values.yaml``.

-Install the Zabbix helm chart with a release name `my-release`:
+Install the Zabbix helm chart with a release name `zabbix`:

 ```bash
 helm install zabbix aekondratiev/zabbix-server --dependency-update -f $HOME/zabbix_values.yaml -n monitoring